 Uniontown woman dies from stab wounds after bar fight

-Police said the victims are not cooperating with the investigation.
-Police are asking anyone that was at the Goal Post Lounge on Friday night who may have information to call the Uniontown state police barracks at 724-439-7111.
+Authorities are asking anyone who was in The Goal Post Friday night or who may have information about what happened there to call them at 724-439-7111.

 TribLive commenting policy

 You are solely responsible for your comments and by using TribLive.com you agree to our Terms of Service.

 We moderate comments.
 Our goal is to provide substantive commentary for a general readership.
 By screening submissions, we provide a space where readers can share intelligent and informed commentary that enhances the quality of our news and information.